Sustainable Aviation Fuels (SAF) – The Need of the Hour

 The process involves using Rocky Mountain GTL’s feedstock flexible EGTL technology along with GreyRock Energy’s “Direct to Fuel” catalyst on LPGs and NGLs for conversion.

 Unlike other fuel producers, Rocky Mountain GTL eliminates complex refining by targeting liquid paraffin.
-As a result, the need for an oxygen plant and hydro-cracker is eradicated enabling them to produce paraffinic fuel in a much more efficient manner.
-These paraffinic fuels can be fully blended with existing and future diesel engines to offer cleaner transport fuel in comparison to conventional fuels.
+Rocky Mountain GTL can produce paraffinic fuel in a much more efficient manner by eradicating the need for an oxygen plant and hydro-cracker.
+These paraffinic fuels can fully blend with existing and future diesel engines to offer cleaner transport fuel compared to conventional fuels.

 The benefits of using paraffinic fuels include reduced emissions of regulated pollutants such as Nitrogen Oxides, Carbon Monoxide, and unburnt hydrocarbons.
-It assists in better-starting performance under cold weather and is known to have a longer shelf life.
+It is known that it assists in better starting performance under cold weather and has a longer shelf life.
 The lower sulfur content in paraffinic fuel provides cleaner combustion and lesser engine noise.
-The presence of aromatic compounds in the fuel means less toxicity to the environment and does not harm human health if fuel comes in direct contact with the people.
+The presence of aromatic compounds in the fuel means less toxicity to the environment.
+It does not harm human health if fuel comes in direct contact with the people.

 Utilizing Feedstocks to Produce Sustainable Aviation Fuels (SAF)